Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 At least two-thirds [of the maternal deaths], the investigators found, were preventable. … newborn deaths from birth injuries had actually increased.

-Hospital care brought no advantages; mothers were better off delivering at home. … Doctors may have had the right tools, but midwives without them did better. [reported by Dr. Atul Gawande*in his 2006 New Yorker article “The Score“]
+… Doctors may have had the right tools, but midwives without them did better.
+2006*

 1934The Committee on Maternal Welfare of the Philadelphia County Medical Society

 …. expressed concern over the rate of deaths of infants from birth injuries increased 62% from 1920 to 1929.
-This was simultaneous with the decline of midwife-attended birth and the increase in routine obstetrical interventions, due in part to the influence of operative deliveries.
+This was simultaneous with the decline of midwife-attended births and the increase in routine obstetrical interventions, due in part to the influence of operative deliveries.

 DeLeeTxtbk_cutAway_forceps_edit